 As you saw in the first stage of this project, InDesign incorporates a number of tools for building graphics directly in a layout.
-Of course, most page-layout projects will include files from other sources - logos created in Adobe Illustrator, raster-based images created in Adobe Photoshop, digital photographs and scans, stock images and illustrations, and many other types of files can be incorporated into a larger project.
+Of course, most page-layout projects will include files from other sources - logos created in Adobe Illustrator, raster-based images created in Adobe Photoshop, digital photographs, stock images, and many other types of files can be incorporated into a larger project.

-PLACE AN EXTERNAL GRAPHICS FILE
+PLACE AN ADOBE ILLUSTRATOR FILE

 Every image in a layout exists in a frame.
 You can either create the frame first and place a file into it, or you can simply place an image and create the containing frame at the same time.
-In this exercise, you are going to place the client's logo, and transform the file to fit into the space to the left of the curved line at the top of the layout.
+In this exercise, you are going to place the client's logo and transform the file to fit into the space to the left of the curved line at the top of the layout.